midtown-ai/www/docs/glossary/a.md

 ## Adaptive Learning Algorithm

- In [Gradient Descent][GD Algorithm] and [Gradient Descent with Momentum][GD with momentum Algorithm], we saw how [learning rate] affects the convergence.
+ In [Gradient Descent] and [Gradient Descent with Momentum], we saw how [learning rate] affects the convergence.
 Setting the learning rate too high can cause oscillations around minima and setting it too low, slows the convergence.
 Learning Rate in Gradient Descent and its variations like Momentum is a hyper-parameter which needs to be tuned manually for all the features.

  With those algorithms, when we try updating weights in a neural net
   * Learning rate is the same for all the features